imareeq/star_slayer_project/README.md

 * Sidekick sometimes tells you the wrong card locations.
 (You can ask sidekick for help sometimes, but they hallucinate sometimes)
 * Limited number of tries.

+## 2. Training Sidekick

+**Topic(s) Covered**: Training Model, Bias, Variance, Overfitting, Underfitting, etc.

+### Lore
+* Following your successful heist of Sidekick's memory chip from the bank, you have arrived at a factory to mount it into Sidekick's hardware.
+* Suddenly, you hear footsteps and loud noises coming from outside.
+The enemy had tracked you.
+* You hastily mount the memory chip so Sidekick can figure a way out of the factory.
+* However, Sidekick's sensors seem to be going haywire, and he begins to glitch.
+* It is now up to you to access his terminal and cleanse the data before the enemy discovers you.